 While we were in Matagalpa, we stayed in one of the best ‘Hostals’ of our entire trip through Nicaragua.
 La Buena Onda Hostal is a premier boutique hostel, which is more of a hotel than a hostel, offering both dorm and private rooms.

 We had a very large, very comfortable double room with private bath and Hot Water!
 A real luxury in the regional areas of Nicaragua.
 With breakfast included, very friendly helpful staff and a central location, this is probably one of the best accommodation options for Matagalpa.

 Cost: A private room costs around $30 USD so is good value.

-You can search more accommodation options for Matagalpa here.
+You can search for more accommodation options for Matagalpa here.